wandb/docs/docs/guides/prompts/intro.md

 Use Trace for LLM chaining, plug-in or pipelining use cases.
 You can use your own LLM chaining implementation or use a W&B integration provided by LLM libraries such as LangChain.

-W&B Trace consists of three main components:
+Trace consists of three main components:

 * [Trace table](#trace-table): Overview of the inputs and outputs of a chain.
 * [Trace timeline](#trace-timeline): Displays the execution flow of the chain and is color-coded according to component types.